Al3cLee/silverbullet-space/tex-notes/templates-for-notes/note_template.typ

 = First Section

 Text starts here.
-Only results are numbered with their own counter.
+Everything is numbered as `<heading>.<theorem-counter>` such that if A's number is larger than B, then
+A appears later than B.

 // #bibliography("ref.bib")